Electric Tugs Move Heavy Seating At Kelvin Hall Arena

 The 1,000 seats required for the events are set up around a 52m by 27m arena.
 Space is tight, particularly in the doorways, one of which is a dogleg shape.
 As Miller puts it: “Manual handling of the seats into and out of the arena was quite frankly a nightmare.
 When moving the seats, we only had around six inches to spare on either side of the main doorway, which posed a risk of people becoming trapped and injured.
 It was also difficult to negotiate the small ramp outside the main entrance to the arena, which was too narrow and had an awkward gradient.”

-Following a recommendation from Kelvin Hall’s Health & Safety Officer (who previously worked for an aerospace manufacturer and had experience working with MasterMover machines), Miller contacted MasterMover Ltd to ask for a demonstration of the MasterTug MT3-240.
-“In December 2008, during one of our sports events, an engineer from MasterMover demo’d the MasterTug to us by actually moving some of our seats around.
-We were amazed at how easy it looked,” says Miller.
+Following a recommendation from Kelvin Hall’s Health & Safety Officer (who previously worked for an aerospace manufacturer and had experience working with MasterMover machines), Miller contacted MasterMover to ask for a demonstration of a MasterTug.

 “Previously, in order to prepare for hosting a sporting event, we needed a total of eight staff working for one-and-a-half to two days in order to move blocks of mobile seating from one hall to another.
 On average, we host one of these events per week, so this was proving to be very time consuming, costly and was putting a tremendous amount of physical strain on the staff involved,” explains Miller.

-The MasterTug MT3-240 from MasterMover can push, pull and steer wheeled and semi-wheeled loads up to 2,400kg in weight.
+Models in the MasterTug range can push, pull and steer wheeled and semi-wheeled loads up to 20,000kg in weight.
 The machine’s patented technology moves the weight of the load on to the drive wheel through a coupling system, thereby ensuring maximum traction from a very light and manoeuvrable machine.
 Very simple to operate and with a range of integrated safety features, the machine is compact and lightweight, making it ideal for use in environments where space is restricted.

-Kelvin Hall received the two MT3 machines in June this year.
-Training sessions were provided for the staff.
-Since purchasing the MT3, Kelvin Hall has also invested in a SmartMover SM100 for moving floor mats and boards.
+Since purchasing the MasterTugs, Kelvin Hall has also invested in an LM100 for moving floor mats and boards.